mfornace/nupack-docs-dev/sources/advanced.md

 systems = 2 #set number of systems
 ```

-Next, we can iterate through each of the systems to define its components:
+Next, we can iterate through each of the systems to define its components.
+We keep track of species to place in the crosstalk tube along the way.

 ```python
 for i in range(systems):